ubikampus/ubimqtt/README.md

 subscribing to content signed by a known publisher whose public key can be found on the Mqtt bus itself.

-The signature format is JWS JSON, but the payload is unisually publised on Mqtt in the format output by JSON.stringify() without Base64 encoding to keep string payloads human-readable on-the-wire.
+The signature format is JWS JSON, but the payload is unconventionally publised on Mqtt in the format output by JSON.stringify() without Base64 encoding to keep string payloads human-readable on-the-wire.

 Install using npm